 Your business name is your calling card to the world.
 It’s the one thing that people may remember about your product or service.
-When people decide to do a search, whether on Pinterest or Google, your business name will populate in the search box.
+When people decide to do a search, whether, on Pinterest or Google, your business name will populate in the search box.
 Your audience should be able to search for your business name and in seconds have your profile easily accessible to them.
-Pinterest has a 37-character limit for your bio name.
-If you have a lengthy name, make sure you go with a shorter descriptor that you are already known for.
-Southern Comfort frequently shortens their name to SoCo.
-The key to getting your name or nickname out there is to be consistent.
+Since Pinterest is a search engine it’s also important to include what you do in your business name.
+Pinners will often search for new users to follow by using keywords like “travel blogger”.
+It’s important your occupation is reflected in your business so you get found in these searches and attract new followers.

-The toughest and most important part of creating a Pinterest bio that works for your business is using those 160 characters to convey your personality and inspiration.
-You want to seem clever, hip, and fun without coming across as cliché.
+The toughest and most important part of creating a Pinterest bio that attracts followers works for your business is using those 160 characters to convey your personality and inspiration.
+It’s important to write a Pinterest bio that makes you seem clever, hip, and fun without coming across as cliché.
 If your business is hip and caters to a younger audience, you can include emojis or hashtags.

 For example, Karmen Kendrick, lets pinner know exactly what she does in her Pinterest bio.
 Hers reads, “I help women launch beautiful brands and strategic websites that get results.”
 In those few short words, we know all we need to.
 She’s a web designer, who works primarily with female entrepreneurs, and she delivers websites to her clients that produce results.
 Can you guess where her pins are heading?

 Include SEO-friendly Keywords & Hashtags

 You’ve probably heard by now, perhaps ad nauseam, that Pinterest is actually a visual search engine, not a social media channel.
 Since people find you and your content by searching Pinterest it’s incredibly important that your bio contains SEO-friendly keywords.
 When you write a Pinterest bio, it’s important to keep your bio in a conversational tone while injecting frequently searched keywords that will get your profile noticed by your target audience.